-Within a week after conception, an organ starts developing in your uterus: The Placenta.
+A week after conception, an organ starts developing in your uterus: The Placenta.

-This unusual organ has two important roles:
+This unusual organ has two critical roles:

-- Deliver everything your baby needs to grow.
-Glucose, vitamins, calcium, oxygen, etc. It delivers a laundry list of antibodies too.
+- Deliver everything your baby needs to grow—glucose, vitamins, calcium, oxygen, etc. It delivers a laundry list of antibodies too.

-- Clear up all the waste your baby creates.
-Things like carbon dioxide, urine and metabolic wastes.
+- Clear up all the waste your baby creates—things like carbon dioxide, urine, and metabolic wastes.